 Even though there's a great range of tables available, they are all pretty similar in appearance.
 Whatever router table you choose, it will have a spindle through which you'll feed workpieces to the machine to further process or cut them with a cutter head.
 The key element of any router is the adjustable fence designed for guiding workpieces and controlling the depth of cuts.
 You may also find router tables with additional slots for accepting optional tools and accessories.

 If you've only come to routing, you may just as well want to get yourself a good wood router.
-In our other review you'll find a comparison of five routers that are widely popular with users today.
+We've done research and picked five top-tier routers that are widely popular with users today.
 We hope you'll find one that will suit your tasks and needs best.

 What Features to Compare